 Garmin lets you customize multiple watch faces so you can pick the details you want to see mid-run and the ones you don’t, like pace, cadence, distance, heart rate, etc. Many GPS watches also have the capacity to play downloaded music from Spotify or Apple Music, so your wireless headphones or Airpods pair well.

-Most GPS watches are not only fantastic for runners, but also have the capability to track cycling, rowing, walking, and other activities.
+Most GPS watches are not only fantastic for runners, but also have the capability to track cycling (indoor or out), rowing, walking, and other activities.
 Beyond tracking workout stats, there are so many features specific to Garmin including Garmin Pay, which is a contactless form of payment, similar to Apple Pay; Garmin Training Plans that can download to your watch; and Garmin Training Load.

 Pros and Cons of switching to a GPS Watch

 So.
 Much.
 Data.